Challenges to TPS and DED Terminations and Other TPS-Related Litigation

-The U.S. Department of Homeland Security (DHS) has announced the termination of Temporary Protected Status (TPS) designations for nationals of Sudan, Nicaragua, Haiti, El Salvador, Nepal, and Honduras and the termination of DED for Liberia.
+The U.S. Department of Homeland Security, or DHS, has announced the termination of Temporary Protected Status, or TPS, designations for nationals of Sudan, Nicaragua, Haiti, El Salvador, Nepal and Honduras, and the termination of Deferred Enforced Departure, or DED, for Liberia.
 In the wake of these termination decisions, several different cases have been filed in U.S district courts.
-The basis of most challenges is that the decisions stemmed from racial discrimination, violated required Immigration and Nationality Act (INA) and Administrative Procedures Act (APA) procedures, and infringed on the Constitutional rights of TPS beneficiaries.
-In addition, one lawsuit has been filed seeking to expand the rights of certain TPS beneficiaries to adjust to lawful permanent residence status in the United States despite having initially entered without inspection.
+The basis of most challenges is that the decisions stemmed from racial discrimination, violated required Immigration and Nationality Act, INA, and Administrative Procedures Act, or APA, procedures, and infringed on the Constitutional rights of TPS beneficiaries.
+In addition, two lawsuits have been filed seeking to protect the rights of certain TPS beneficiaries to adjust to lawful permanent residence status in the United States despite recent unlawful changes to USCIS policy.
 A brief summary of each case follows.

 Ramos et al v.
-Nielsen – On March 12, 2018, nine TPS recipients and five U.S. citizen children of TPS holders filed a class action lawsuit against DHS in the U.S. District Court in the Northern District of California.
+Nielsen – On Mar.
+12, 2018, nine TPS recipients and five U.S. citizen children of TPS holders filed a class action lawsuit against DHS in the U.S. District Court in the Northern District of California.
 According to the Plaintiffs, DHS adopted a narrower interpretation of the federal law governing TPS, and used that interpretation to terminate TPS status for nationals of El Salvador, Haiti, Nicaragua, and Sudan.
 The complaint alleges that the defendants’ new statutory interpretation forces the U.S. citizen children of TPS holders to choose between leaving the country or living without their parents in violation of the Due Process Clause, specifically the absolute right of citizens to reside in this country.
 According to the complaint, the termination actions also violate the Equal Protection guarantee because they were motivated by intentional discrimination based on race, ethnicity or national origin against individuals from places President Trump has referred to as “sh*thole countries.”
 The lawsuit also claims that the interpretation of the TPS statute was arbitrary, capricious, and contrary to law in violation of the APA “because it represented a sudden and unexplained departure from decades of decision-making practices and ordinary procedures.”
 Plaintiffs sought to enjoin DHS from implementing or enforcing the TPS termination decisions or, alternatively, from rescinding the immigration status of TPS holders with school-aged U.S. citizen children.
 (Note that this lawsuit is the only one to challenge the TPS terminations on behalf of the U.S. citizen children of TPS holders).
-On October 3, 2018, Judge Edward Chen issued a preliminary injunction preventing DHS from implementing TPS terminations for El Salvador, Haiti, Nicaragua, and Sudan while the case is resolved on its merits.
-DHS published steps it is taking to comply with the injunction in Federal Register Notices issued on October 31, 2018, March 1, 2019, and November 3, 2019.
-Currently, an automatic extension of TPS for Salvadorans, Haitians, Nicaraguans, and Sudanese is in place through January 4, 2021 unless the injunction is overturned.
-The government has appealed the injunction to the Ninth Circuit Court of Appeals, oral argument was held August 14, 2019 and a decision is pending.

 Saget v.
-Trump – On March 15, 2018, weekly newspaper Haïti Liberté, the Family Action Network Movement, Inc., and ten Haitian TPS beneficiaries filed a lawsuit against President Trump, DHS, and DHS officials in the U.S. District Court in the Eastern District of New York.
+Trump – On Mar.
+15, 2018, weekly newspaper Haïti Liberté, the Family Action Network Movement, Inc., and ten Haitian TPS beneficiaries filed a lawsuit against President Trump, DHS, and DHS officials in the U.S. District Court in the Eastern District of New York.
 According to the complaint, the decision to terminate TPS for Haiti was an arbitrary and capricious action undertaken without statutory authority and without the procedures required by the APA.
 The complaint alleges that the administration failed to follow the required notice-and-comment procedures and that its actions are ultra vires of the INA.
 It further alleges that the termination decision violates the Regulatory Flexibility Act.
 Finally, Plaintiffs claim the decision violates the due process rights of Haitian TPS holders and denies them equal protection under the laws.
 To substantiate its claims of underlying racial animus, the complaint references a number of discriminatory statements made by President Trump, including that Haitians “all have AIDS” and “[w]hy would we want any more Haitians?”
 Plaintiffs ask that the Haiti termination decision be reversed and that Defendants be enjoined from removing Haitian TPS holders from the United States.
-On April 11, 2019, Judge William Kuntz issued a nationwide preliminary injunction against the termination of TPS for Haiti.
-The government has appealed the injunction to the Second Circuit Court of Appeals.
-DHS steps taken to comply with this injunction are described in its November 3, 2019 Federal Register Notice.
+On Apr.
+11, 2019, Judge William Kuntz issued a nationwide preliminary injunction against the termination of TPS for Haiti.
+The government appealed the injunction to the Second Circuit Court of Appeals and oral argument was held on Jun.
+22, 2020.
+DHS steps taken to comply with this injunction are described in its Dec.
+9, 2020 Federal Register Notice.

 Bhattarai et al v.
-Nielsen – On February 10, 2019, six TPS holders and two U.S. citizen children of TPS recipients filed a class action lawsuit against DHS in the U.S. District Court in the Northern District of California.
+Nielsen – On Feb.
+10, 2019, six TPS holders and two U.S. citizen children of TPS recipients filed a class action lawsuit against DHS in the U.S. District Court in the Northern District of California.
 The Plaintiffs allege that the terminations of TPS for Honduras and Nepal were a sudden and unexplained departure from decades of consistent standards and practices in violation of the APA; violate the Fifth Amendment’s Due Process right against arbitrary government invasion of personal liberty; and violate equal protection because they were motivated by intentional racial and national-origin animus against TPS holders.
 The Plaintiffs also contend that the termination decisions violate the substantive due process rights of TPS holders’ school-aged U.S. citizen children who are forced to make the “intolerable choice” of either departing the U.S. or living without their parents.
 The case seeks to vacate the TPS terminations for Honduras and Nepal and enjoin the Defendants from implementing these decisions.
-On March 12, 2019, Judge Edward Chen signed an order linking this case to the preliminary injunction in the Ramos v.
-Nielsen case and preventing DHS from implementing termination of TPS for Hondurans and Nepalis while the case is resolved on its merits.
-DHS published steps it is taking to comply with the injunction in Federal Register Notices issued on May 10, 2019 and November 3, 2019.
-Currently, an automatic extension of TPS for Hondurans and Nepalis is in place through January 4, 2021 unless the Ramos injunction is overturned.

 African Communities Together v.
-Trump – On March 8, 2019, two non-profit organizations, six Liberian beneficiaries of Deferred Enforced Departure (DED), and nine U.S. citizen children of DED beneficiaries filed a lawsuit in the U.S. District Court of the District of Massachusetts challenging the constitutionality of the Trump Administration’s termination of DED for Liberia.
-The Plaintiffs requested a declaration that the termination of DED violates the Fifth Amendment of the U.S. Constitution and asked that the government be prevented from implementing the termination of DED for Liberia that was scheduled to take effect on March 31, 2019.
-On March 28, 2019, the White House announced that the DED termination date will be postponed for one year, until March 30, 2020.
+Trump – On Mar.
+8, 2019, two non-profit organizations, six Liberian beneficiaries of DED and nine U.S. citizen children of DED beneficiaries filed a lawsuit in the U.S. District Court of the District of Massachusetts challenging the constitutionality of the Trump Administration’s termination of DED for Liberia.
+The Plaintiffs requested a declaration that the termination of DED violates the Fifth Amendment of the U.S. Constitution and asked that the government be prevented from implementing the termination of DED for Liberia that was scheduled to take effect on Mar.
+31, 2019.
+On Mar.
+28, 2019, the White House announced that the DED termination date will be postponed for one year, until Mar.
+30, 2020.
 A Federal Register Notice automatically extending Liberian DED holder work authorization through Sept.
-27, 2019, and containing information about how Liberian DED holders can maintain work authorization through the entire year until March 30, 2020, was published on April 3, 2019.
+27, 2019, and containing information about how Liberian DED holders can maintain work authorization through the entire year until Mar.
+30, 2020, was published on Apr.
+3, 2019.
 In October 2019, Judge Timothy Hillman dismissed the case after finding the court did not have the authority to halt the termination of DED since it is a discretionary presidential authority and not subject to judicial review.